flatpak/flatpak-docs/docs/conventions.rst

 <https://www.freedesktop.org/software/appstream/docs/>`_ provides a complete
 reference for providing AppData.

-AppData files should be named with the application ID and the ``.appdata.xml`` file extension, and should be placed in ``/app/share/metainfo/``.
+AppData files should be named with the application ID and the ``.metainfo.xml`` file extension, and should be placed in ``/app/share/metainfo/``.
 For example::

-  /app/share/metainfo/org.gnome.Dictionary.appdata.xml
+  /app/share/metainfo/org.gnome.Dictionary.metainfo.xml

+A legacy convention of having the ``.appdata.xml`` installed in ``/app/share/appdata`` is also accepted as well, and ```flaptak-builder`` will check either directory with either extension.

 The ``appstream-util validate-relax`` command can be used to check AppData files for errors.